 - Pumpkin Cookies with Cream Cheese Frosting

 - Pick ALL the meat off the turkey.
-Measure it into 2 cup portions and freeze right away.
+Measure it into 2-cup portions and freeze right away.

 - Make turkey stock.
-Keep all of the vegetable scraps from the day and as soon as the turkey is meat-free, make stock with the bones and scraps.
-If you use a steaming basket inside the Instant Pot, you can make multiple batches back to back with minimal effort (here’s the tutorial).
+Keep all of the vegetable scraps from the day, and as soon as the turkey is meat-free, make stock with the bones and scraps.
+If you use a steaming basket inside the Instant Pot, you can make multiple batches back-to-back with minimal effort (here’s the tutorial).

 - Keep the side dishes simple.
 Extra ingredients mean extra cost.
-Again, no fuss sides will help YOU, the cook, enjoy the day even more.
+Again, no-fuss sides will help YOU, the cook, enjoy the day even more.

 - Let your company bring something!
 Write down your holiday meal so when they ask what they can bring, you have an exact answer.
 This is SO MUCH more helpful than saying “an appetizer” or “bring dessert,” especially when it’s a holiday meal.
 Just be sure to note who is bringing what.